Frequently Asked Questions

 Will you come to meet me and my animals before pet sitting begins?

 Absolutely!
-My initial FREE meeting is called a “Meet & Greet & Key Pick-Up.”
-After making your first reservation, we can set up a time to meet you and your animals, go over all the details of caring for your home and pets while you’re away, and answer any questions you may have.
-I will also collect keys at the time of the meet and greet.
+Our initial FREE meeting is called a “Meet & Greet & Key Pick-Up.”
+After making your first reservation, your primary sitter can set up a time to meet you and your animals, go over all the details of caring for your home and pets while you’re away, and answer any questions you may have.
+We will also collect keys at the time of the meet and greet.
 Please have two working keys readily available.

 What is my first step to take get started with Jill’s Next Door?

-First, review the website to learn about the services I provide.
-Next, you will need to complete our new client intake form.
+First, review the website to learn about the services we provide.
+Next, you will need to complete our new client intake form found on our website.
 Please let JND know the days and timeframes you are requesting services.
-Once I receive your email, we can schedule a complimentary Meet & Greet Visit & Key Pick-Up to meet you and your pets.
-I will return all calls and emails within 24 hours (if not sooner), 7 days a week.
+Once we receive your email, we will send you a Welcome Packet, next steps to take, and schedule a complimentary Meet & Greet Visit & Key Pick-Up to meet you and your pets.
+The office will return all calls and emails during office hours, as soon as possible.
 You will also need to create a quick client and pet profile with our industry leading scheduling software, Time to Pet.

 Can I have someone share pet sitting duties with my friends or family?